nodejs/nan/doc/methods.md

 You do not need to declare a new `HandleScope` within a index getter as one is implicitly created for you.

 A helper macro `NAN_INDEX_GETTER(methodname)` exists, compatible with NAN v1 method declarations.

+Also see the V8 Embedders Guide documentation on indexed property [Interceptors](https://developers.google.com/v8/embed#interceptors).

 <a name="api_nan_index_setter"></a>
 ### Index setter declaration